 An integrated curricular approach and competency-based assessment are required features of the model.

-- Math – 21st Century Problem-Solving: Rooted in the foundation of problem-solving, math comes to life as learners explore budget forecasts and statistical analysis; when there is not a natural integration to the operations of the businesses, lessons are more traditional.
+- Math – 21st Century Problem-Solving: Rooted in the foundation of problem-solving, math comes to life as learners explore budget forecasts and statistical analysis; when there is no natural integration to business operations, lessons are more traditional.
 With varying levels of math through algebra, students develop deep skills and mathematical language to solve complex and real-world problems.

 - Science – Exploration and Experimentation: Science is the language behind the phenomenon of what surrounds us.
 The integration and exploration of how to actually “do science” is paramount.
-Students explore, investigate, and question rather than memorize facts as they measure, explore, and experiment with the centripetal force of a banked turn on bikes or the chemistry that makes up good coffee.
+Students explore, investigate, and question rather than memorize facts as they measure, explore, and experiment with the chemistry that makes up good coffee.

 - Humanities – The Human Experience: Focusing on the human experience is more than a traditional humanities class.
 While it entails the traditional aspects of reading, writing, and history, it is explored from a foundation of projects that are integral to the entire school experience.
 When ordering beans, learners study and get to know the history, climate, and politics of the regions they come from.
-When developing marketing, they learn about the tone, voice, and literary elements of the classics.
+When developing marketing, they learn about the literary elements of fiction.
 This affords the unique ability to truly interact with and root learning in the surrounding community.

 School culture must support students to own their learning and to show up for the community.

 Embark Education is rooted firmly in radical trust, fostering relationships, and shifting mindsets, while expanding to explore the profound potential of learner-centered education for youth and adults.
-Embark has grounded its approach in shared understanding and language around their philosophy, approach, and purpose.
-Practitioner’s Lexicon In order to establish a learner-centered culture in practice, adults refer to an adapted version of Jim Rickbaugh’s 3 Questions:
+Radically Trusting Middle Schoolers Embark has grounded its approach in shared understanding and language around their philosophy, approach, and purpose.
+Practitioner’s Lexicon In order to establish a learner-centered culture in practice, adults refer to an adapted version of Jim Rickabaugh’s 3 Questions:

 - “What am I doing that learners could do?”